aibotsacademy/DataScience-CodingChallenge/README.md

 - URL: [Link to the paper](https://www.diva-portal.org/smash/get/diva2:1782678/FULLTEXT01.pdf)

 ## Database
 Based on the research, it was decided to fine-tune the model with data from papers and studies that can demonstrate not just a technical improvement of the loss and accuracy, but also a well-being for the patient.
-This involved fine-tuning the LLM using the previous paper mentioned, that includes a set of questions and answers from Counsel Chat.
-Counsel Chat is a platform where users can contact verified therapists and ask mental health-related questions.
+This involved fine-tuning the LLM using the previous paper mentioned, that includes a set of questions and answers from sources like:

+- Counsel Chat is a platform where users can contact verified therapists and ask mental health-related questions.
+- Patient Health Questionnaire-9
+- Chatbot for Mental Health Conversations (Kaggle [link](https://www.kaggle.com/code/jocelyndumlao/chatbot-for-mental-health-conversations))

 ## Code